 Research conducted by New Zealand’s government, education and private sectors aims to understand how sensitive the country is to climate change and variability.
 In addition, there are a number of initiatives to reduce emissions.
 These include strategies to improve energy efficiency, increase renewable energy sources, use more energy-efficient transport, and reduce emissions from landfills.

-To accurately predict human-induced changes in New Zealand’s climate, scientists need to know the global extent of greenhouse gas emissions, future changes in carbon dioxide concentrations, and the influence of New Zealand’s topography on local climate.
+To accurately predict human-induced changes in New Zealand’s climate, scientists need to know the global extent of greenhouse gas emissions, likely future changes in carbon dioxide concentrations, and the influence of New Zealand’s topography on local climate.
 Each of these factors comes with uncertainties.
 For example, gauging future emissions relies on anticipating human behaviour, including the success of constraints negotiated under the United Nations Framework Convention on Climate Change.
 Our understanding of the carbon cycle and of sources of non-carbon dioxide greenhouse gases is also incomplete.

-New Zealand’s climate varies from year to year from natural processes.
+New Zealand’s climate varies from year to year thanks to natural processes.
 Some parts of the country, for example, have dry summers and autumns when an El Niño weather pattern is present.
-Natural fluctuations need to be considered alongside human-created climate changes when developing plans and policies.
+Natural fluctuations need to be considered alongside human-created climate change when developing plans and policies.
 Beyond the next few decades, however, global warming, caused mostly by human activity, will begin to dominate.
 To understand the range of possibilities for future climate in New Zealand, it is helpful to first look at projections of global change.

 The range of predicted changes is broad, for two reasons: